LuqmanTamim/CoderCoBootcamp/Projects/3_Tier_Architecture.md

-# 3 tier architecture using a LAMP stack (Linux, Apache, MySQL, PHP)
+# 3 Tier Architecture on AWS using a LAMP stack (Linux, Apache, MySQL, PHP)

 ### Introduction